Onboarding · Workspace · Orientation system · Updated May 22, 2026 · By Admaxxer Team

 How does it affect my dashboard?

-Surface DTC SaaS Leads
+Surface DTC SaaS

-KPI ribbon (DashboardHero) Revenue / Ad Spend / MER / Net Profit / Orders / Sessions MRR / ARR / Active subs / Trial → Paid / Net New MRR / Sessions Signups / Sessions / Ad Spend / CAC efficiency / Conversions
+KPI ribbon (DashboardHero) Revenue / Ad Spend / MER / Net Profit / Orders / Sessions MRR / ARR / Active subs / Trial → Paid / Net New MRR / Sessions

-Sticky ribbon (Marketing Acquisition) Revenue / Net Profit / Spend / MER / Blended ROAS MRR / ARR / Active subs / Trial → Paid / Net New MRR Signups / Ad Spend / CAC efficiency / Conversions
+Sticky ribbon (Marketing Acquisition) Revenue / Net Profit / Spend / MER / Blended ROAS MRR / ARR / Active subs / Trial → Paid / Net New MRR

-Empty-state preview tiles Revenue / MER / Sessions / Conversion Rate MRR / ARR / Active subs / Trial → Paid Signups / Conversion Rate / Sessions / CAC efficiency
+Empty-state preview tiles Revenue / MER / Sessions / Conversion Rate MRR / ARR / Active subs / Trial → Paid

-Get Connected hero subtitle "revenue attribution, blended MER" "MRR attribution, trial-to-paid conversion by source" "signup attribution, lead-source quality"
+Get Connected hero subtitle "revenue attribution, blended MER" "MRR attribution, trial-to-paid conversion by source"

-The data ingest underneath is identical for all three orientations — pixel events, Stripe webhooks, Shopify webhooks, ad-platform syncs all land in the same tables regardless.
+The data ingest underneath is identical for both orientations — pixel events, Stripe webhooks, Shopify webhooks, ad-platform syncs all land in the same tables regardless.
 Only the presentation layer branches.
 That means switching your business type is safe — you'll never lose data and you can switch back without consequence.

 How do I change my business type after onboarding?